Skip to main content

 The ombudsman mediates in the event of complaints.

-The ombudsman's office examines why the website
+The ombudsman's office checks why the website is

-is not barrier-free.
+not barrier-free.

 And the ombudsman's office supports the institution in